cnboonhan/wirelesssgx-router/README.md

 We document here configuration 1, where uplink is to wireless@SGx or equivalent EAP networks.

+## Caveats
+This configuration may not be most optimal ( there are potentially redundant configurations ) and need to be further tailored for your deployment.
+Understanding of networking and security is required.

 ## Generate Credentials
 1. goto: `https://eservice.imda.gov.sg/wirelessSGx/`
 2. Select Device without local sim > Android / ChromeOS